War in the Sahel: 2020s

+In 2024 Niger, Burkina Faso and Mali formed a confederation called the Alliance of Sahel States.
+On 21 January 2025, they decided to create a joint armed force of 5,000 soldiers to fight regional jihadism in the Sahel.

 Boko Haram and ISWAP insurgency

 Having cooperated and trained alongside AQIM in the Sahel since 2006, the Nigerian Islamist group Boko Haram began expanding into Chad and Niger in 2014 after successfully seizing territory in the insurgency in Nigeria.
 By then controlling a significant area around Lake Chad, a coalition of Western African countries launched an offensive against the group in January 2015.
-The group eventually departed its alliance with al-Qaeda, pledging allegiance to ISIL in March 2015.
+The group eventually ended its alliance with al-Qaeda, pledging allegiance to ISIL in March 2015.
 By the end of 2015 Boko Haram had been largely pushed to retreat into the Sambisa Forest in Nigeria, although attacks have continued including in Niger.